The VJC Archives: Moving Forward, Appreciating the Past

 This website is a presentation of the Vermont Jazz Center’s archive materials, divided into four sections:

-1) Concert selections: videos of full compositions recorded live at the VJC.
+1) Concert Selections: videos of full compositions recorded live at the VJC.
 Also includes concert poster images, photos, press releases, links to interviews with headliner artists, set lists and other related materials.

 3) Blast from the Past: rare videos of historically significant concerts that took place at the VJC between 1997 and 2019.

-Come back often – highlights from our archives will be refreshed every four months.
+Highlights from our archives will be refreshed every four months.

 This site is designed for music lovers and academics.
 For access to the entire collection, we welcome you to also visit the Vermont Jazz Center at 72 Cotton Mill Hill in Brattleboro, Vermont (website).